- › Money and Currency

 5. Is diving included in the all-inclusive rate?

-Beach dives are included but boat dives are not.
+Day time beach dives are included but boat dives and night dive are not.
 Our scuba team can help you book diving excursions on the many reefs around the island.

 6. Is the dive equipment included free of charge?